OnEdit User Guide

 Editing

-- OnEdit edits plain text; rich text is converted on paste.
+- OnEdit edits plain text; rich text is normalized on paste.

 - Syntax highlighting is applied automatically by file extension.